kproductivity/datasciencecoursera/getdata-CourseProject/README.md

 8.The variables are renamed for making them human readable (several functions are applied for achieving this)

-9.New dataset with averages is saved in the working directory as tidydata.txt
+9.New dataset with averages is saved in the working directory as tidydata.txt; each row contains the pair subject-activity, and each column contains the different features

+Further information about the variables can be obtained from the Code Book (CodeBook.txt).

 Francisco Marco-Serrano, 26 July 2014